-IKB's business model means that it is primarily subject to the potential indirect negative impact of its borrowers' physical sustainability risks - resulting from isolated extreme weather events and their consequences as well as long-term changes in climate and ecological conditions - and transitory sustainability risks - resulting from the transition to a low-carbon economy.
+IKB's business model means that its lending business is primarily subject to indirect physical and transitory risks through its customers.
+Physical risks may result from isolated extreme weather events and their consequences as well as long-term changes in climate and ecological conditions.
+Transitory risks result from the fundamental transition to a low-carbon economy.
 For example, climate events like low water levels or long periods of drought, rethinking at a political or regulatory level due to climate change, disruptive technologies and business models or changed preferences in markets and in society as a whole could lead to a deterioration in production and sales conditions.
 This could have an adverse effect on the net assets and results of operations of IKB's customers, and ultimately on their capital service capability.
 The impact on the real economy could spread to IKB's balance sheet and lead to a deterioration in its risk indicators.

 To prevent or reduce the negative consequences from the Bank's business activities for the environment and society and the risks arising as a result, approaches for identifying, evaluating, controlling and mitigating sustainability risks have been developed and are taken into account in lending and investment decisions.
 In line with the BaFin guidance notice on dealing with sustainability risks, IKB does not classify sustainability risks as a separate risk type.
 Instead, sustainability risks have an impact on the established risk types (for IKB, this primarily means counterparty default risks, but also market price risks and non-financial risks) and are included in risk controlling for these risk types.
+In this way, sustainability risks are analysed when taking individual lending decisions and taken into account when determining industry limits.
+With regard to its target customers in the upper midmarket segment, industry diversification is also significant.
+In setting its limits, the Bank is guided both by the significance of the industry for the German economy and an analysis of the expected outlook for the industry.
+IKB does not fundamentally exclude any sectors from its lending business.
+Rather, it adopts a "best-in-class" approach and focuses on (potential) borrowers in a sector with solid business foundations and a sustainable and future-oriented strategic alignment.
+Environmental, climate, social and governance aspects are particularly taken into account in the sector analyses and for the purpose of specific lending decisions in the development loan business.

-In this way, sustainability risks are taken into account when determining industry limits and, implicitly, in stress tests and sensitivity analyses.
-Sustainability risks are currently only included in the rating systems indirectly (e.g. via qualitative rating questions).
+Sustainability risks are currently only included in the internal rating systems indirectly (e.g., via qualitative rating questions).
 As sustainability risks are a comparatively new risk factor, there is currently insufficient historical data to empirically demonstrate an influence on the probability of borrower default for IKB.